History of Kentucky: Economy

 Land speculation was an important source of income, as the first settlers sold their claims to newcomers for cash and moved further west.
 Most Kentuckians were farmers who grew most of their own food, using corn to feed hogs and distill into whiskey.
 They obtained cash from selling burley tobacco, hemp, horses and mules; the hemp was spun and woven for cotton bale making and rope.
-Tobacco was labor-intensive to cultivate.
-Planters were attracted to Kentucky from Maryland and Virginia, where their land was exhausted from tobacco cultivation.
-Plantations in the Bluegrass region used slave labor on a smaller scale than the cotton plantations of the Deep South.
+Tobacco was labor-intensive to cultivate and relied substantially on slave labor on plantations.
+Planters were attracted to Kentucky from Maryland, North Carolina, and Virginia, where their land was exhausted from tobacco cultivation.
+Tobacco Plantations in the Bluegrass region and Western Kentucky used slave labor extensively but on a smaller scale more akin to the tobacco plantations in Virginia and North Carolina, than the cotton plantations of the Deep South.

 Adequate transportation routes were crucial to Kentucky's economic success in the early antebellum period.
 The rapid growth of stagecoach roads, canals and railroads during the early 19th century drew many Easterners to the state; towns along the Maysville Road from Washington to Lexington grew rapidly to accommodate demand.
 Surveyors and cartographers such as David H. Burr (1803–1875), geographer for the U.S. House of Representatives during the 1830s and 1840s, prospered in antebellum Kentucky.

 Kentuckians used horses for transportation, labor, breeding, and racing.
 Taxpayers owned 90,000 horses in 1800; eighty-seven percent of all householders owned at least one horse, and two-thirds owned two or more.
 Thoroughbreds were bred for racing in the Bluegrass region, and Louisville began hosting the Kentucky Derby at Churchill Downs in 1875.

-Mules were more economical to keep than horses, and were well-adapted to small farms.
+Mules were more economical to keep than horses, and were well-adapted to small farms as well as larger southern plantations in the state.
 Mule-breeding became a Kentucky specialty, with many breeders expanding their operations in Missouri after 1865.